dibrinsofor/dibrinsofor/README.md

 ## dibri. is trying his best.
 - I’m working on personal projects atm
+- Microsoft student learn ambassador

 ## Last year I:
-- Interned at Total SE as a SWE -- a leading player in the Oil and Gas industry in Nigeria
+- Interned at Total SE as a SWE
 - Finally finished Silicon Valley
 - Was granted a Google African Developer's Scholarship
 - Participated in the Facebook Build for SDG hackathon.
 We made it to the second round with our E-tourism solution
-- Finished the CS50 web development course and had fun doing it

 ### Connect with me: